SauravNegi745/Uber_Analysis/README.md

 Contribution Guidelines: If you wish to contribute to this project or provide feedback, please consult our guidelines for collaboration.

 How to Use:<br>
-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Install the necessary dependencies mentioned in the README file.
+Explore the Jupyter notebooks and scripts to kickstart your data analysis process focused on the fact and dimension tables.<br>
-Explore the Jupyter notebooks and scripts to kickstart your data analysis process focused on the fact and dimension tables.
+Contribute to the project by sharing your insights, code enhancements, or data-related contributions.<br>
-Contribute to the project by sharing your insights, code enhancements, or data-related contributions.
+The Uber Data Analytics Project on GitHub focuses exclusively on the analysis of fact and dimension tables, providing a streamlined and specialized approach to uncovering insights <br>
-The Uber Data Analytics Project on GitHub focuses exclusively on the analysis of fact and dimension tables, providing a streamlined and specialized approach to uncovering insights within structured data.
-We encourage data enthusiasts, analysts, and data scientists to join us in our mission to extract valuable knowledge from Uber's ride-sharing data.
+within structured data.
+We encourage data enthusiasts, analysts, and data scientists to join us in our mission to extract valuable knowledge from Uber's ride-sharing data.<br>